neumannLizzie/conditional-covariance/README.md

 ## Plot the lower triangular of the Conditional Correlation matrix for temperature levels z = -1°C and z = 10°C

-Now the lower triangular of the conditional correlation is plotted omitting the main diagonal because the correlation between the same modes is always 1.
+The lower triangular of the conditional correlation is plotted, omitting the main diagonal because the correlation between the same modes is always 1.

 ``` r
 ## plotting the conditional correlation of lower triangular